Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-troubleshooting.md

 and excessive disk reads can significantly impact your database performance.
-Consequently, measuring the number of times the database has to read data from the disk instead of fetching it from the cache (stored in memory) can help identify non-optimal queries or configuration.
+Consequently, measuring the number of times the database has to read data from the disk instead of fetching it from the cache (stored in memory) can help identify non-optimal queries or inappropriate configuration.

 The following instructions allow to compute the *cache hit ratio*: a measurement that quantifies the proportion of queries fully satisfied by only